KLA Corporation Hosts Investor Day

 In addition, the company is announcing an increase in the quarterly dividend level to $0.85 per share, the tenth consecutive annual increase, as well as authorization from the board of directors to repurchase up to $1 billion of the company's common stock.
 This is in addition to the existing share repurchase authorization, which had $859 million remaining as of June 30, 2019.

 "We are excited to host KLA Corporation's investor day to provide the investment community with a deeper understanding of our company and the opportunities that lie before us as we execute our strategic objectives," said Rick Wallace, president and CEO.
-"With the recent acquisition of Orbotech, we have have extended our reach in the global electronics value chain, and we continue to execute our profitable growth strategy, with the KLA operating model as the framework to drive performance," added Wallace.
+"With the recent acquisition of Orbotech, we have extended our reach in the global electronics value chain, and we continue to execute our profitable growth strategy, with the KLA operating model as the framework to drive performance," added Wallace.
 "The announced increase in the quarterly dividend level and new share repurchase authorization reflect our confidence in these strategies and the opportunities that lie ahead for KLA."

 Event Webcast Details